|

 34. transparency

-the quality of being clear and transparent
+the quality of being clear

 For once more he saw before his mind's eye, as clear as a transparency, the strange clauses of the will.
 24) DR. JEKYLL WAS QUITE AT EASE A FORTNIGHT later, by excellent good fortune, the doctor gave one of his pleasant dinners to some five or six old cronies, all intelligent, reputable men and all judges of good wine; and Mr. Utterson so contrived that he remained behind after the others had departed.